galois17/py_infill_pipeline_v2/README.md

 # Infill Pipeline

-This project is a for budgeted multi-objective simulation optimization using a Kriging-based infill algorithm.
+This project is a for budgeted multi-objective simulation optimization using a Kriging-based infill algorithm for identification of crystal plasticity model parameters.
-The infill algorithm searches sequentially for infill points in the parameters space until the budget is exhausted.

 ## Setup environment